csiro-robotics/foresttrav/README.md

 # Navigation in Vegetated environments (NVE)

-NVE is a mono repo for the for traverasbilit estimation (TE) using 3D probalistic voxels and online adaptive TE estimation.
+NVE is a mono repo for traversability estimation (TE) using 3D probabilistic voxels and online adaptive TE estimation.

 # Overview

 This workspace depends on ros noetic and combines functionally the packages required to enable navigation in vegetated environments for the ForestTrav method.

-The primary targets platform are ROS noetic on Unbuntu 20.04, amd64, CUDA 11.7 and TorchSparse.
+The primary targets platform are ROS noetic on Ubuntu 20.04, amd64, CUDA 11.7 and TorchSparse.
 This packages requires an nvidia GPU.

 # Installation

-This repo relies on docker and `VSCode` with `Dev Containter` addon to run.
+This repo relies on docker and `VSCode` with `Dev Container` addon to run.
 Within the docker container, the main workspace will be under `/foresttrav_ws`.
 The data or training data is assumed to be under `/data`.
 - [VSCode](https://code.visualstudio.com/)
   - [DevContainer](https://code.visualstudio.com/docs/devcontainers/containers)
 - [Nvidia Cuda Toolkit](https://developer.nvidia.com/cuda-downloads)